Grace/world-of-wordcraft/README.md

 - For the best experience, use a modern browser with WebSocket support enabled.

 ## Features
-- **Text-to-Speech Accessibility**: Activate with the `speech on` command to narrate game events, offering a hands-free, immersive experience.
+- **Text-to-Speech Accessibility**: Activate with the `speech on` command to narrate game events, offering a more immersive and accessible experience.
 Replay recent updates with the `speech repeat` command.
-- **Dynamic Room Generation**: Immersive environments crafted with OpenAI, with an evolving game engine to add structure to the creative chaos of AI-generated content.
+- **Dynamic Room Generation**: Dynamic environments crafted with OpenAI, with an evolving game engine to add structure to the creative chaos of AI-generated content.
-- **Hierarchical Role System**: Player roles include regular players, moderators, and admins, each with distinct permissions.
 - **Real-Time Player Chat**: Engage with other players using a robust in-game chat system.
 - **Interactive NPCs**: Encounter non-player characters with dialogue options and tradeable items to enhance gameplay.
 - **Inventory and Trading**: Manage your items and trade seamlessly with other players.
+- **Hierarchical Role System**: Player roles include regular players, moderators, and admins, each with distinct permissions.

 ## Deployment
 1. Clone the repository.